-A portion of the site is used as an electrical switching yard for Rockland Electric Company and a portion is also used by the Ramsey Golf and Country Club for a portion of their golf course primarily located in the Borough of Ramsey.
-As shown on the accompanying aerial illustration, notable physical features include the Rockland Electric facility and the golf course and a potential for wetland area on the southerly portion of the tract adjacent to the Ramsey Brook based upon the regional data provided by the NJ Geoweb NJDEP database.
+A portion of the site is used as an electrical sub-station by Rockland Electric Company and a portion is also used by the Ramsey Golf and Country Club for a portion of the golf course, primarily located in the Borough of Ramsey.
+As shown on the accompanying aerial illustration, notable physical features include the Rockland Electric facility and the golf course and a potential wetland area on the southerly portion of the tract adjacent to the Ramsey Brook based upon the regional data provided by the NJ Geoweb NJDEP database.